Roll20/roll20-character-sheets/Classified/ReadMe.md

 # Hand to Hand Weapons (including Grenades)
 If the damage rating (DR) is entered as a number the weapon will treated as weapon such as a knife or unarmed.
 If the damage is entered as a Letter from H–L the damage   will be treated as AREA WEAPON DAMAGE (i.e. a grenade) see page 41 of the rules

+There a switch in the configuration so instead of inputing a targets speed when a non area atack hand to hand attack is made a target token can be selected instead.
 # Vehicles

 The Performance Modifier for the vehicle is automatically added to Maneuver and  Control Rolls